-This research project began with an examination of the existing literature on academic dishonesty and misconduct in online programs and online exams at Australian universities.
-As the project progressed with the gathering of more information, the study was narrowed down to the core ideas that emerged.
-The literature review was followed up by open-ended, semi-structured in-depth interviews of approximately one (1) hour in length with individuals who have been involved in online exam supervisions, to generate valuable knowledge that will be used to address the objectives of the study.
-The interviews were audio-taped and later transcribed and analysed.
+This research project began with an examination of the existing literature on academic dishonesty and misconduct in online programs and online exams.
+The literature review was followed up by open-ended, semi-structured in-depth interviews, which asked 13 interview questions of the study participants who have been involved in online exam supervisions.
+The interviews lasted approximately one (1) hour, to generate valuable knowledge that will be used to address the objectives of the study.

-The interviews were semi-structured with 13 interview questions.
 As the interviews were semi-structured, the order of the questions asked depended on the answers the researcher received.
-The interview participants were active Special Local Invigilator (SLI) or people who had worked as administrators in the area of online degrees in Australia between 2005 and 2016.
-In this research, 27 SLIs were interviewed and five online degree administrators.
+The interview participants were Special Local Invigilator (SLI) or people who had worked as administrators in the area of online degrees in Australia between 2005 and 2016.
+In this research, 27 SLIs were interviewed and 5 online degree administrators.

 After the interviews were transcribed they were analysed using the content analysis method.
 Berelson (1952:18) describes content analysis is a "research technique for the objective, systematic and quantitative description of manifest content of communication."
 This method focuses on the actual content and internal features of an interview.
 It is a very useful tool for semi-structured interviews, since this method can be used to determine the presence of certain words, concepts, themes and phrases within a transcript, so that the investigator can quantify their presence in an objective manner.
-In order to be able to conduct a content analysis on the interviews, the interviews were first transcribed and then broken down in to manageable categories and then examined using content analysis (Thomas, 1994).
-For the purposes of this paper, seven of the interview questions will be analysed and discussed in detail.
-The questions that this paper focuses on are on the topic of online cheating, conflict of interest, why students cheat and how we could minimise online cheating.
+In order to be able to conduct a content analysis on the interviews, the interviews were audio-taped, then transcribed and then broken down in to manageable categories and then examined using content analysis (Thomas, 1994).
+For the purposes of this paper, which focuses on conflict of interest and how and why students cheat on online exams, five of the interview questions will be analysed and discussed in detail.